ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 title: My Site
 ---
 ```

 This is a [YAML](http://yaml.org/) front matter block between the three dashes.
-These dashes must be two sets of three to tell Jekyll what they are.
+These dashes must be two sets of three to tell Jekyll its a block.
 The example above is grabbing the main layout and setting the Title of the page.
-Your header.html partial will grab this title and put it in the head tag.
+Your header.html partial where you put {% raw %}{{ page.title }}{% endraw %} will grab this title and put it in the head tag.

-After the YAML block, you will place the content of the page not including any of the code in your header and footer partials.
+After the YAML block, you will place the HTML content of the page not including any of the code in your header and footer partials.

 Note: You can call partials in your pages, not just in your layout files.
 For example,  you can create a side-nav partial file and call it anywhere in your page with: